 Chadd Molloy, Digital Advertising Operations Manager, joined Inside Higher Ed in 2013.
 He earned his B.S in communication from East Carolina University.
 Before coming to Inside Higher Ed, Chadd found his passion for digital advertising with Media General, helping to build and maintain digital advertising campaigns for The Richmond Times-Dispatch and the CBS affiliate for Greenville, N.C, WNCT.
 When Chadd's not behind a computer, you can find him getting lost in Washington and hanging out on the water with his friends.

-Kaitlin Mulhere started as an editorial intern at Inside Higher Ed in September 2014.
+Kaitlin Mulhere, reporting intern, started at Inside Higher Ed in September 2014.
 She previously covered education at The Keene Sentinel in New Hampshire, where she earned the 2013 Rookie of the Year Award from the N.H.
 Press Association for excellence in her first year of professional reporting.
 A Florida native, she graduated from the University of Florida in 2011 with degrees in journalism and political science.

 Jake New, Reporter, covers student life and athletics for Inside Higher Ed.
 He joined the publication in June 2014 after covering education technology for eCampus News and interning at The Chronicle of Higher Education.
 For his work at the Chronicle covering legal disputes between academic publishers and critical librarians, he was awarded the David W. Miller Award for Young Journalists.
 He has also written for the Bloomington Herald-Times, Beacon Reader, and Indianapolis Monthly.
 Jake studied journalism at Indiana University, where he was editor-in-chief of the Indiana Daily Student.